Skip to searchSkip to main content

 New directors must apply for a Director ID before or upon becoming a director.

-Consents & documentation
+Consents & Documentation

 Written consent from officeholders, a constitution or adoption of replaceable rules, and details of officeholders must be lodged with ASIC.

-Fees & lodgement
+Fees & Lodgement

 Pay the ASIC registration fee.
 Usually lodged via the Business Registration Service / ASIC portal.

-If your company is foreign (i.e. incorporated overseas) but wishes to conduct business in Australia, you must register as a foreign foreign
+If your company is foreign (i.e. incorporated overseas) but wishes to conduct business in Australia, you must register as a foreign company with ASIC (obtaining an ARBN) and comply with additional reporting obligations.

 B. STEP-BY-STEP REGISTRATION PROCESS